Drigeolf/glazebot/README.md

 GlazeBot is a parody chatbot that exaggerates the sycophantic tendencies of large language models.
 It's built to be funny, to be a teaching tool about LLM failure modes, and — if you squint — a tiny act of resistance against the assistants that open every reply with "Great question!"

+Made using Claude with minimal effort.
+Don't use it for anything critical.

 ## Demo

 ```